girlbossceo/conduwuit/docs/troubleshooting.md

 > If there are things like Compose file issues or Dockerhub image issues, those
 > can still be mentioned as long as they're something we can fix.

+## conduwuit and Matrix issues

+#### Lost access to admin room

+You can reinvite yourself to the admin room through the following methods:
+- Use the `--execute "users make_user_admin <username>"` conduwuit binary argument once to invite yourslf to the admin room on startup
+- Use the conduwuit console/CLI to run the `users make_user_admin` command
+- Or specify the `emergency_password` config option to allow you to temporarily log into the server account (`@conduit`) from a web client

 ## General potential issues

 #### Potential DNS issues when using Docker